rajgoel/course-business-analytics-fundamentals/07-lecture/slides.md

 > | Product 3 | 190                 |
 > | Product 4 | 150                 |
 >
-> When changing from producing one product to another product, the first five working hours of the day are lost due to the necessity of cleaning.
+> When changing from producing one product to another product, the first five working hours of the day are lost due to a setup required.
-On the first day no cleaning is required if and only if product 1 is produced.
+On the first day no setup is required if and only if product 1 is produced.

 ---